How Much Does Garden Decking Cost?

 Total labour costs will depend on the size of your decking, the ease of access to your garden, and your whereabouts in the UK.

-The supply costs will be added to the labour costs if performed by a professional or will prove the sole cost if you undertake the work by yourself.
+The supply costs will be added to the labour costs if performed by a professional or will be the only cost if you undertake the work by yourself.

 The supply costs to paint a decking with an area of 20m² will probably come to about £30 to £120, as 2-6 litres of paint will be needed.
-The decking should be painted 1-3 times.
+The decking should be painted with 2 or 3 coats.

 The wood stain paint supply costs for the same area of decking will likely cost you about £40 to £200.
 Two coats of stain paint should be applied to the deck.
 A painter will charge the same for this type of work per hour (in terms of the labour costs) as mentioned above.